CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-04.md

     ![The Search service is highlighted from the list of services in the AI-in-a-Day Resource Group](../media/inn6.png)

 1. Copy the search service URL and paste this into a text file.
-Also make a note of the service account name, which comes before `.search.windows.net`.
+Also, note the service account name, which comes before `.search.windows.net`.

     ![The Search service's URL is copied to the clipboard.](../media/copy-azure-search-url.png)